abbyevewilliams/abbyevewilliams.github.io/content/blog/_index.md

 title: ""
 date: 2025-02-11
 type: "page"  # Ensure this is specified for Academic themes
+menu:
+  main:
-menu: main  # Adds the page to the main menu
+    name: "Blog"  # What appears in the menu
+    identifier: "blog"
 ---

 I occasionally write a nature blog which you can find [here](https://abbyevewilliams.blogspot.com/).